API

 Server actions

-For example, you can define an action to create a post like this:
+Here's an example of how you can define an action to create a new post:

 "use server";